xtXu/notebook/NumericalOptimization/bfgs_method.md

 ![](../Resources/bfgs_method_img_5.png)
 Therefore, **we should use weak wolfe condition.**

 Generally for smooth function, we use interpolation to search the step size that meets the weak wolfe conditions.

+For nonsmooth function, we use **Lewis & Overton line search** to obtain the feasible step size.
+In weak wolfe condition, let
+$$
+$$